Actual source code: tsmon.c

 72: .seealso: [](ch_ts), `TS`, `TSMonitorSet()`, `PetscOptionsCreateViewer()`, `PetscOptionsGetReal()`, `PetscOptionsHasName()`, `PetscOptionsGetString()`,

-73: `PetscOptionsGetIntArray()`, `PetscOptionsGetRealArray()`, `PetscOptionsBool()`
+73: `PetscOptionsGetIntArray()`, `PetscOptionsGetRealArray()`, `PetscOptionsBool()`,

 74: `PetscOptionsInt()`, `PetscOptionsString()`, `PetscOptionsReal()`,